-The Portfolio Senior Financial Specialist for Inclusive Market Systems Division has the responsibility of overseeing financial performance of projects in the division.
-The position is responsible to: (1) manage multiple cost extension/modification in accordance with best practices to the unique needs of each bid; and (2) monitor financial performance of projects within the portfolio, (3) Actively contributes to the corporate annual budget process.
+The Portfolio Senior Financial Specialist for Resilience and Growth Division has the responsibility of overseeing financial performance of projects in the division.
+The position is responsible for: (1) managing multiple cost extension/modification and new proposals in accordance with best practices to the unique needs of each bid; (2) monitoring financial performance of projects within the portfolio; and (3) actively contributing to the corporate annual budget process.
 The position reports to the Managing Director of Financial Planning and Analysis (FP&A).

-Actively contribute to the corporate annual budget process.
-Use Unit4 Business World EPR system and various other applications to assemble and format reports.
+Other Financial Management (10%): Actively contribute to the corporate annual budget process.
+Use Unit4 Business World ERP system and various other applications to assemble and format reports.
 Participate in and conduct periodic in-house training and workshops related to organizational budgeting practices.
 Work with Business World Systems Analyst to design reports for improved program financial management.
 Assist the Sr. Director FP&A in the design of new financial management tools and procedures.
 Other duties as assigned.

-Minimum Qualifications include a Master’s degree preferred in business administration, accounting, finance, or other related field; additional years of experience in lieu of a master’s degree will be considered.
+Master’s degree preferred in business administration, accounting, finance, or other related field; additional years of experience in lieu of a master’s degree will be considered.
 Minimum of five years’ experience in budgeting and/or accounting or related field.
 Knowledge of General Accepted Accounting Principles (GAAP) required.
 Ability to interpret financial reports and perform financial analyses and perform quick analyses and determine possible solutions required.
 Fluency in English required.
-Knowledge of Agresso and SharePoint database preferred.
+Knowledge of Unit4 Business World and SharePoint preferred.
 Knowledge of FAR, CAS, and USAID regulations preferred.
 Experience with multi-media applications, Excel, Word, Power Point and other Microsoft programs.
 Demonstrated excellence in oral, written, and reading comprehension abilities.
 Flexible, upbeat attitude.
-Strong French and/or Spanish language skills are a plus.
+Spanish language is required.
 Must be able to work extended hours during peak periods.
 Ability to travel internationally 10%-25%.

 While the requirements listed above are representative of the knowledge, skills, and/or ability required; reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Please apply online at http://www.acdivoca.org/work-with-us/ or respond with résumé, cover letter and salary history to Attn: HR/SLD, 50 F Street NW, Suite 1000, Washington, D.C., 20001 or fax +1 202 469 6255.
+Please apply online at http://www.acdivoca.org/work-with-us/.
 No phone calls please.
 Only finalists will be contacted.
 Women and minorities are encouraged to apply.
 Peace Corps, AmeriCorps, and other national service alumni are encouraged to apply.
 EOE/AA.
 VEVRAA Federal Contractor.

 About the Organization